spotlightpa/poor-richard/content/news/2024-08-02-SPLVOUCHEVENT.md

 +++
-blurb = "Join us Aug.
-8 for a live panel on taxpayer-funded school vouchers, what the research says, and whether they have a future in Pennsylvania." byline = "Spotlight PA Staff" description = "Join us Aug.
-8 for a live panel on taxpayer-funded school vouchers, what the research says, and whether they have a future in Pennsylvania." event-date = 2024-08-08T18:00:00-04:00 event-title = "Voucher Debate" event-url = "https://zoom.us/webinar/register/WN_CpmZwfNfTAib9sIDImfDcA#/registration"
+blurb = "On Aug.
+8, Spotlight PA held a live panel on taxpayer-funded school vouchers, what the research says, and whether they have a future in Pennsylvania." byline = "Spotlight PA Staff" description = "On Aug.
+8, Spotlight PA held a live panel on taxpayer-funded school vouchers, what the research says, and whether they have a future in Pennsylvania." event-date = 2024-08-08T18:00:00-04:00 event-title = "Voucher Debate" event-url = "https://zoom.us/webinar/register/WN_CpmZwfNfTAib9sIDImfDcA#/registration"